HelloKitty/PokemonGoDesktop.API/README.md

 # PokemonGODesktop.API

 PokemonGODesktop.API is a collection of net35 libraries and APIs that can be used to implement a fully functional desktop version of Pokemon Go.
 It's built on top of reverse engineered work from the community, based on the protobuf defintions ranging from python projects to .Net projects.
-PokemonGODesktop.API channels the entire community's into a push for a standalone version of the game.
+PokemonGODesktop.API channels the entire community's work into a push for a standalone version of the game.

 ## Attributions